By Paul Taylor

 There are several skull shape characteristics which will influence whether or not the parietal bones grow – too many to fully explain.
 However, various degrees of curvature play a large part.

 In the previous page, it was explained how a "square" shape to the skull at the front will usually prevent receding hairlines and frontal baldness developing in men and women.
-And the same largely applies at the back – a square shape often means that no baldness will develop.
+And the same largely applies at the back – a square shape often means that no baldness will develop here too.

-Now, if the skull is square at the front, it’s quite often square at the back too.
+If the skull is square at the front, it’s quite often square at the back too.
 And this symmetry gives a somewhat cubic, or box shape, to the skull.
 In the photos below, you can see that the skull shapes appear relatively square or box shaped.
-And there's no hair loss at all...
+And there's no hair loss at all.

 However, not many people have a really square shape at the back of the head.
 And that’s why so many men suffer baldness in this region.

-In this next set of photos, you can see that extensive baldness has developed in these men, and that they all have a somewhat domed skull shape rather than box shaped.
+In this next set of photos, you can see that extensive baldness has developed in these men, and that they all have a somewhat rounded or domed skull shape rather than box shaped.
 This dome shape is what causes all that hair loss to develop.

 Unlike most men, it’s very rare for a woman to develop severe hair loss (i.e., bald spots at the back or receding temples at the front).
 And the reason why was explained in the previous page.

 Skull expansion does not necessarily need to be large for hair loss to develop.
 So, for example, your hat size will not necessarily increase as a consequence of skull expansion!

 However, sometimes extreme skull expansion and hair loss does develop, as the photos below strongly suggest.